-- increased competition from competitors, such as Cisco Systems, Inc. ("Cisco"), Check Point Software Technologies Ltd. ("Check Point"), McAfee, Inc. ("McAfee") (acquired by Intel Corporation ("Intel")), Palo Alto Networks, Inc. ("Palo Alto Networks"), SonicWALL, Inc. ("SonicWALL") (acquired by Dell Inc. ("Dell")), and Juniper Networks, Inc. ("Juniper"), that traditionally target enterprises, service providers and governmental entities and that may already have purchase commitments from those end-customers; - increased purchasing power and leverage held by large end-customers in negotiating contractual arrangements; - the impact of changes in the capital resources or purchasing behavior of these large end-customers on our operating results, including changes in the volume and frequency of their purchases, which could lead to delays or cancellations of planned purchases and a significant decrease in our sales; - more stringent requirements in our support service contracts, including stricter support response times, and increased penalties for any failure to meet support requirements; and longer sales cycles and the associated risk that substantial time and resources may be spent on a potential end-customer that elects not to purchase our products and services.
+- increased competition from competitors, such as Cisco Systems, Inc. ("Cisco"), Sourcefire, Inc. ("Sourcefire") (acquired by Cisco) Check Point Software Technologies Ltd. ("Check Point"), McAfee, Inc. ("McAfee") (acquired by Intel Corporation ("Intel")), Blue Coat Systems, Inc. ("Blue Coat"), Palo Alto Networks, Inc. ("Palo Alto Networks"), SonicWALL, Inc. ("SonicWALL") (acquired by Dell Inc. ("Dell")), Juniper Networks, Inc. ("Juniper"), and Stonesoft Corporation ("Stonesoft") (acquired by McAfee) that traditionally target enterprises, service providers and governmental entities and that may already have purchase commitments from those end-customers; - increased purchasing power and leverage held by large end-customers in negotiating contractual arrangements; - unanticipated changes in the capital resources of or purchasing behavior of large end-customers, including changes in the volume and frequency of their purchases;

+- more stringent support requirements in our support service contracts, including stricter support response times, more complex customer requirements, and increased penalties for any failure to meet support requirements; and - longer sales cycles and the associated risk that substantial time and resources may be spent on a potential end-customer that elects not to purchase our products and services.